Culture of Buddhism: In economics

 Economics, understood as the organization of work life and the means by which production needs are met, forms an integral part of any culture, including Buddhist culture.
 Buddhist economics does not aim to maximize consumption, but rather to promote human well-being through a simple, purposeful, and dutiful life, in which right livelihood is emphasized.
 It encourages people to remain true to their cultural and spiritual heritage, avoiding materialistic pursuits.
 Mechanized or repetitive work that deprives individuals of meaningful engagement is discouraged, while excessive leisure is also seen as incompatible with a mindful and balanced life.
 In critiquing conventional economic measures such as Gross Domestic Product (GDP), Schumacher observed that if a woman stays home to care for her children, her contribution is not counted in national economic output, whereas paid work outside the home is recorded as economic gain.
 He used this example to illustrate how unpaid, socially necessary labor is undervalued, rather than to critique women's participation in the workforce.
 Buddhist economics advocates for systems that recognize and support meaningful, compassionate, and socially beneficial work, both paid and unpaid.

 Like language, religion has also divided the people of South Asia.
 The major religions in the subcontinent are Hinduism, Islam, Sikhism, Buddhism, and Christianity.
 Strong Indian, Chinese, Burmese, and other Southeast Asian influences are still evident in traditional Thai culture.
 Buddhism, Animism, and Westernization also play a significant role in shaping the culture.
 Three major forces have influenced the development of Buddhism in Thailand.
-The most visible influence is that of the Theravada school of Buddhism, imported from Sri Lanka. ...
-The second major influence on Thai Buddhism is Hindu beliefs received from Cambodia, particularly during the Sukhothai Kingdom.
+The most visible influence is that of the Theravada school of Buddhism, imported from Sri Lanka.